CALCULATE YOUR SIP RETURNS

 • By squaring off your position (the funds from the used margin will be transferred to the available margin, thereby increasing the limit) or selling the holdings

-• By pledging the collateral using margin pledge
+• By pledging the collateral using a margin pledge

 Conclusion

 The amount of money available to trade is known as Available Limits.
 It includes funds balance, pledged holdings, and margin against pledged securities.
-Now that you know what it is, Keep an eye on your available limit before placing an order to make sure that your transaction is not rejected.
-Also, from this section on our app, you can go to the ‘View Transactions’ tab to check all the transactions you have done during a particular period.
-Check the available limit on our app or web platform here.
+Now that you know what it is, keep an eye on your available limit before placing an order to make sure that your transaction is not rejected.
+Also, from this section on our app, you can go to the ‘View Transactions’ tab to check all the transactions you have made during a particular period.
+Check the available limits on our app or web platform here.